ceford/cefjdemos-data-jdm-help/articles/en/contacts/contacts.md

 The Contacts list shows selected information for contacts and provides links to edit or add information such as name, address, phone and e-mail.
 You can also link contacts to registered users.
-Afterwards, you can use the [Menu Manager](https://docs.joomla.org/Help4.x:Menus/en "Help4.x:Menus/en") to create front-end links to the the contacts.
+Afterwards, you can use the Menu list to create front-end links to the the contacts.

 ## How to access

-- Select **Components **→** Contacts **→** Contacts** from the
+- Select **Components → Contacts → Contacts** from the
   Administrator menu.
 Or...
-- Select the numbered button in the [Category Manager:
+- Select the numbered button in the Contacts: Categories list screen.
-  Contacts](https://docs.joomla.org/Help4.x:Contacts:_Categories/en "Help4.x:Contacts: Categories/en")
-  screen.

 ## Screenshot